Onnoman/Snacktastic/README.md

-Final arduino code is included in final_final_ed Melodies and pitches.h files are used to make the buzzer play certain melodies In the folder NodeMCU_Code is the code used to control the NodeMCU In the folder Website_files is the code used for the website
+Final arduino code is included in final_final_ed Melodies and pitches.h files are used to make the buzzer play certain melodies In the folder NodeMCU_Code is the code used to control the NodeMCU In the folder Website Files is the code used for the website